South Windsor, CT Dentist 860-644-2136

 We have made additional changes to help protect our patients and staff.
 Here are some examples:

 All of our staff and doctors are also screened carefully daily, and have been specially trained with extra precautions above and beyond what is required to minimize any risks to our family of patients and team members.
+Additionally, all providers and assistants have been professionally fit-checked with N95 masks and are safely prepared for any aerosol producing procedures.

 Rest assured, great time and care went into creating these protocols.
 We ask for your cooperation by following these guidelines to help our practice and community.
 Thank you for your understanding during this unprecedented time.
 All of us here at Rubin Family Dentistry & Associates have mothers, fathers, sons, daughters, husbands and wives and other family members whose well-being we care about but we are just as concerned about our family of patients and our community.
 I know that in the long term, this will make us stronger and safer, but in the mean time we have to implement these safety protocols for everyone’s health and safety.
 We will give you our promise to do everything in our control to maintain a positive, safe environment for all to enjoy.